advanderveer/ep/README.md

 - [x] MUST   be able to cache output templates
 - [x] MUST   be ergonomic to have translated templates as a response, or other (error) customizations
 - [x] MUST   fully test coding package
+- [ ] MUST   find an alternative for comparing error interface values in Render
+- [ ] MUST   have a better way to debug unexpected error responses for development: add factories for verbose errors
 - [x] SHOULD allow configuring defaults for endpoint config
 - [x] SHOULD make the Config method more ergonomic to use
 - [ ] SHOULD come with build-in logging support to debug client and server errors